-Key messages for the management of AF The following are key messages from the ESC Guidelines, which can help to improve the care you receive for your AF.
-We explain these in plain language below, along with some examples of where you can contribute to improve your own wellbeing.
+Evaluation and dynamic reassessment • care that adapts to how your AF can change over time to better prevent complications Investigations, such as electrical heart tracing (ECG), blood tests and a heart ultrasound scan Ongoing follow-up by healthcare staff in the hospital or with your community team Regular re-assessment of your risk factors for stroke or blood clots, and to prevent bleeding Support and advice for when to seek attention and to help you live your life with AF Key messages for the management of AF The following are key messages from the ESC Guidelines, which can help to improve the care you receive for your AF.
+Below, we explain these in simple terms, along with examples of how you can contribute to improving your own well-being.
 AF-CARE To ensure that all patients with AF receive care that is centred around their individual needs, the ESC Guidelines recommend the use of the AF-CARE approach.
-This stands for: - Comorbidity and risk factor management Address other health conditions that cause and worsen AF, or affect the success of treatments - Avoid stroke and thromboembolism Lower the chance of blood clots related to AF, using blood thinners for those at risk - Reduce symptoms by rate and rhythm control Specific treatments to help manage AF, or switch to a normal heart rhythm - Evaluation and dynamic reassessment Care that adapts to how your AF can change over time to better prevent complications Shared care You should expect to be involved in the decisions made, including what treatments you receive.
+This stands for: - Comorbidity and risk factor management Address other health conditions that cause and worsen AF, or affect the success of treatments - Avoid stroke and blood clots Lower the chance of blood clots related to AF, using blood thinners for those at risk - Reduce symptoms by rate and rhythm control Specific treatments to help manage AF, or switch to a normal heart rhythm - Evaluation and dynamic reassessment Care that adapts to how your AF can change over time to better prevent complications Shared care You should expect to be involved in the decisions made, including what treatments you receive.
 This should involve a broad range of healthcare staff including nurses, pharmacists and specialist doctors, led by your general practitioner or cardiologist.
 Equal care You should also receive the best care regardless of your gender, race, culture, sexuality, social factors or any disability.
 Education You should receive information and education about AF, the treatments you may receive, and the possible benefits and side effects.
 This aims to help you make informed decisions about your care.
 As well as information and leaflets provided by your healthcare team, you can also access afibmatters.org.
 Diagnosis A diagnosis of AF may be suspected from your symptoms or when your pulse is felt to be irregular.
 The diagnosis is confirmed by reviewing an electrical tracing of your heart (electrocardiogram or ECG).
 If your AF is intermittent (comes and goes), the ECG recording may need to be done over a day or more.
 It can also be captured by implanted recorders and pacemakers.
 Digital devices, such as smart watches, fitness trackers and blood pressure meters are a new way to identify AF, although an electrical tracing may still be needed to confirm AF before you receive treatment.
 Initial evaluation At the initial consultation, your healthcare team will review your history and confirm the diagnosis of AF.
 They will assess you for any risk factors that contribute to your AF, that affect your risk of developing blood clots, or have an impact on your treatments.
-Investigations for AF will vary according to each individual, but will usually include: - An ECG (heart tracing) over 10 seconds, or longer if needed - Blood tests to check for kidney and liver problems, diabetes, abnormal blood salts, low blood count and the function of your thyroid gland - Images of the heart where this will impact your treatment most commonly using an ultrasound scan of the heart (echocardiogram) to look at how the heart is pumping - More detailed imaging of the heart may be required for certain patients
+Investigations for AF will vary according to each individual, but will usually include: - An ECG (heart tracing) over 10 seconds, or longer if needed - Blood tests to check for kidney and liver problems, diabetes, abnormal blood salts, low blood count and the function of your thyroid gland - Images of the heart where this will impact your treatment most commonly an ultrasound of the heart (echocardiogram) is used to look at how the heart is pumping - More detailed imaging of the heart may be required for certain patients is an ultrasound of the heart that shows how well it is working